 You should only include those jobs and skill sets that are relevant to the position you are applying for.

 Tailoring your resume to a job description is one of the most important things to do.
-By tailoring your resume, you signal to the hiring manager that your experience is relevant and that you are the right person for the job.
+By tailoring your document, you signal to the hiring manager that your experience is relevant and that you are the right person for the job.

 Examples of these skills would include computer, writing, leadership, organizational, communication, and management skills.